The success rate of vasectomy reversals is largely dependent on the number of years that have elapsed since the surgery.

 The success rate of vasectomy reversals, or vasovasostomy, is largely dependent on the number of years that have elapsed since the initial vasectomy.
 However, there are other factors that may influence success.
 For some men, their reversal may be successful, but the quality of their sperm is poor.
 Likewise, a patient’s body may develop antibodies that fight against their sperm.
 Usually, if live sperm is detected during the procedure, and the reversal is successful, the likelihood of the patient regaining their fertility will increase.

-In studies conducted by the New York-Presbyterian Hospital/Weill Cornell Medical Center, vasectomy reversals were highly successful even in patients who’s vasectomy surgery was conducted fifteen years prior to the reversal.
-The study found a pregnancy success rate of 84 percent after vasectomy reversal surgery.
-The average pregnancy rate for a man who has never undergone a vasectomy is 90 percent, so the overall conclusion is that vasectomy reversals are highly successful.
-Vasectomy reversals performed on men whose vasectomies were older than 15 years experienced a significant drop in pregnancy success; the pregnancy rate for men with older vasectomies plunged to a dismal 44 percent.
+A 2004 study conducted by the New York-Presbyterian Hospital/Weill Cornell Medical Center, revealed that vasectomy reversals were highly successful even in patients who had a vasectomy fifteen years prior to the vasectomy reversal.
+The study also found a pregnancy success rate of 84 percent after vasectomy reversal surgery.
+Vasectomy reversals performed on men whose vasectomies were older than 15 years experienced a significant drop in pregnancy success; the pregnancy rate for men with older vasectomies plunged to 44 percent.

 At Urology Austin, we specialize in vasectomies and vasectomy reversal surgery.
-Please contact us to learn about our services.
+Contact us to schedule a consultation with one of our urologists.